On the homotopy type of intersections of two real Bruhat cells: The strata

 which is diffeomorphic to $X_{k-1} \times (0,1)$ and therefore to an open ball.
 If $\xi(0) = 2$ we have

 and we are done.
 Finally, if $\xi(0) = 1$ we have

 which is diffeomorphic to $X_{k-1}$.
 This completes the proof. \end{proof}

-Recall that in Equation \ref{equation:poset} we define a partial order in the set of ancestries (for a fixed reduced word).
-The following lemma is the reason why we defined a partial order among labels.
+Recall that in Equation \ref{equation:poset} we define a partial order on the set of ancestries (for a fixed reduced word).
+The following lemma is the reason why we defined a partial order among ancestries.

 \begin{lemma} Let $\varepsilon, \tilde\varepsilon$ be ancestries.
 If $\BLS_{\varepsilon} \cap \overline{\BLS_{\tilde\varepsilon}} \ne \emptyset$ then $\varepsilon \preceq \tilde\varepsilon$. \end{lemma}